rkn2/FOUN_boxes/README.md

 ### **Tutorial 2: Decision Making & Budgeting**
 **What you'll do:**
 -   **Matrix Builder:** Interactively build an intervention priority matrix.
 Select problems and solutions from dropdowns and assign scores.
--   **The Budget Game:** You have $10,000.
-Use sliders to allocate repairs (Fill Foundation, Drip Edge, etc.).
-Try to maximize your preservation score without going over budget!
+-   **The Budget Game:** You set the budget!
+Define your total funds and unit costs, then use sliders to allocate repairs.
+Try to maximize your preservation score without going over your limit.

 ---